LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

     return state
 ```

-This format is atleast a bit more readable, but is equivalent to the previous.
+This format is at least a bit more readable, but is equivalent to the previous.

 After evaluating the program, we want to know what all the artifacts are.
 What their values are and
 what nodes are needed to create them.
 One way we can do that is to define certain patterns which